jina-ai/finetuner/docs/2_step_by_step/2_5_choose_backbone.md

 + resnet/efficientnet models are loaded from the [torchvision](https://pytorch.org/vision/stable/index.html) library.
 + transformer based models are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.
-+ `msmarco-distilbert-base-v3` has been fine-tuned once by [sentence-transformers](https://www.sbert.net/) on the [MS MARCO](https://microsoft.github.io/msmarco/) dataset on top of Bert.
++ `msmarco-distilbert-base-v3` has been fine-tuned once by [sentence-transformers](https://www.sbert.net/) on the [MS MARCO](https://microsoft.github.io/msmarco/) dataset on top of BERT.